digitallinguistics/scription/README.md

 A phonemic transcription of the utterance.
 Punctuation and capitalization should be avoided in this line.
 This line should not be broken into morphemes.
 (Morpho)phonological sound changes should be represented in this line.
 In other words, this line serves as a phonemic transcription of the utterance as the speaker actually pronounced it.
 Do not include phonemic slashes (`/ /`) in this line.

 This line may be used with multiple orthographies.
 For example, a language which has a practical writing system may have both `\txn-practical` and `\txn-ipa`, to represent each utterance in both the practical orthography and in IPA.
+It is recommended but not required that orthography abbreviations be valid [ISO language tags][language-tag] (for example, `\txn-x-practical`).
+However, sometimes this is impractical or unreadable.

 ### Phonetic Transcription: `\phon`